4 Introduction to Microbial Genomics

 However, some species do not recombine at all or do so only very rarely.
 These species have clonal genomes, meaning they transfer their entire genome vertically, most the of time, without significant changes to their pangenome or the sequence itself.
 Actually, many of the species which have been extensively studied using aDNA, fall within this group (e.g. Y. pestis, M. leprae).

 Most microbial organisms change their genomes via recombination and gene loss/gain, while maintaining genome size and retaining their core genome.
 Virulence is then often defined by gaining or losing virulence factors.
-However, some increase their virulence by reducing their genome and becoming highly specialized (e.g. Borrelia recurrentis) in what is called reductive evolution.
-In these cases, it is of interest to include closely related phylogenetically “basal” species (pathogenic or not), which might inform you on genes/plasmids the modern genomes have lost, but the ancestral genomes might have still retained.
+However, some increase their virulence by reducing their genome and becoming highly specialised (e.g. Borrelia recurrentis) in what is called reductive evolution.
+In these cases, it is of interest to include closely related phylogenetically “basal” species (pathogenic or not), which might inform you on genes/plasmids the modern strains have lost, but the ancestral genomes might still have retained.

 4.5.2 Pangenomes